massacresIV/PF1EE/docs/srd/classes/hybrid/hunter/hunter.md

         </table>
     </div>
     <div>
-        **Divine Spells:** A Hunter casts divines spells drawn from the Druid and Ranger spell lists. spell list.
+        **Divine Spells:** A Hunter casts divine spells drawn from the Druid and Ranger spell lists. spell list.

         **Spontaneous Casting:** Unlike prepared divine casters, a Hunter need not prepare spells in advance and can cast any spell she knows, provided she has spell slots available for that level.